 Hi, I'm Kim Galliher

 I first fell in love with magic and all things witchy when I received my city library card back in 1978 or 1979.
-I devoured books on the subject—everything from the Frank L. Baum Oz series to books covering the witch trials.

 After that, I tried my best to do witchy things.
 Some things came easily as I was a natural-born intuitive and medium, having had my first experience just before I turned two and a half.
 But in high school, having a flair for drama, I thought being a witch meant burning things under the light of the moon.
 Ok, so it sometimes does mean that, but it also means so much more.